-- There is a lack of knowledge about PrEP/PEP among priority populations. - There is a significant number of PWH who are not fully educated on viral suppression as a means of high-impact HIV Prevention (U=U). - School-based HIV education and outreach is limited.
+- School-based HIV education and outreach is limited, and difficult to revise without significant community effort. - There is a lack of knowledge about PrEP/PEP among priority populations. - There is a significant number of PWH who are not fully educated on viral suppression as a means of high-impact HIV Prevention (U=U)